LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/techstack.md

   # icon = "chart-line"
   # icon_pack = "fas"
   name = "Google Sheets Sync"
-  description = "Firebase cloud functions listens for new database entries and sends them to google sheets.
+  description = "Firebase cloud function listens for new database entries and sends them to google sheets.
 Use Google Sheets to view form submissions.
-One sheet per app, with a new spreadsheet/tab for each form type."
+One sheet per app, with a new spreadsheet/tab for each form template."

 [[feature]]
   # icon = "camera-retro"